Sandals in the Dust Ministries

 Chapter 1- Introduction to Moses and Exodus

-Exodus is the second book of the Torah, the Tanakh, and the Old Testament.
-In Hebrew, it is called by its first words Ve-eleh shemot (Hebrew: ואלה שמות) (i.e., "And these are the names") or simply Shemot (שמות).
-The Septuagint designates the second book of the Pentateuch as "Exodus" (Greek: ξοδος), meaning "departure" or "out-going".
+Exodus is the second book of the , the , and the .
+In , it is called by its first words Ve-eleh shemot (: ואלה שמות) (i.e., "And these are the names") or simply Shemot (שמות).
+The Septuagint designates the second book of the Pentateuch as "Exodus" (: ξοδος), meaning "departure" or "out-going".
 The Latin translation adopted the name, which passed into other languages.
-The major events of the book concern the Exodus, a departure of Hebrew slaves from Egypt under the leadership of Moses.
+The major events of the book concern , a departure of slaves from under the leadership of .

 The book is generally broken into six sections